 See each day's largest fish and individual beat catches on our Latest catches page which is updated each time a ghillie uses our automatic SMS and internet reporting systems.

 You can also subscribe to receive a weekly report or a rod alert by filling in a subscribe form

 The Tay is certainly the place to come to for the chance of a fish of a lifetime.
 The sheer size of the river produces very powerful large salmon and the possibility of a 40 pounds fish must be on the cards now.
-The food source for atlantic salmon is moving further away from our shores with sea temperatures rising and salmon are spending longer away in the ocean before they are returning making the possibility of much bigger fish finding its way back.
+The food source for Atlantic salmon is moving further away from our shores with sea temperatures rising and salmon are spending longer away in the ocean before they are returning making the possibility of much bigger fish finding its way back.
 The fish that are being caught now is further evidence of that phenomenon.

-outstanding and with hopefully with a settled river in the coming week should see improved catches with a settled forecast as well.
+outstanding and with hopefully a settled river in the coming weeks should see improved catches with a settled forecast as well.

 If you have any news or pictures of catches or experiences on the Tay and you would like to share them please email me on firstname.lastname@example.org to be included in the reports.Catches reported to us were: